If you want to celebrate Day of the Dead in Mexico, there are some fundamentals…

 And last but not least, the Capuchin or White-Faced Monkey is the friendliest of them all.
 While in Costa Rica, these cuties might even climb down a tree to come and see you hoping for food.
 They are curious and playful animals who typically aren’t afraid of humans.

 There are four species of sea turtles found in Costa Rica: Leatherbacks, Greens, Olive Ridleys, and Hawksbills.
 Each lives in different areas and have different nesting times meaning timing your visit right is crucial.

-One of the best ways to see turtles in Costa Rica is in Tortuguero National Park, where the Green Sea Turtles are most common.
-In the 1960's, the Green Sea Turtle was almost completely extinct due to the large demand for them as food at local markets.
+One of the best ways to see turtles is in Tortuguero National Park.
+Here is where the Green Sea Turtles are most common.
+In the 1960’s, the Green Sea Turtle was almost completely extinct.
+This was due to the large demand for them as food at local markets.
 But since then, Tortuguero National Park was created, in addition to laws to protect the turtles.
 Massive efforts were made among many organisations and now the Green Sea Turtles are back stronger than ever!

 Between the months of June to October is nesting season, making spotting one, or even seeing the babies hatch, even more possible.
 One of the most amazing sights is when the mother sea turtle comes ashore to lay her eggs.
 This normally happens in the evening and you will only be able to view this with a guide as park access is limited after 6 pm.

 In Tortuguero National Park it is possible to see the Leatherbacks and Hawksbills as well.
 Other popular areas in Costa Rica for checking out turtles is Ostional Wildlife Refuge, Santa Rosa National Park, Las Baulas National Marine Park, Osa Peninsula, and Gandoca-Manzanillo Wildlife Refuge.